mbabynames search ✿

 Rosie Amelia

-Meaning: Rosie = "noble and strong", Amelia = "industrious".
+Meaning: Rosie = "rose", Amelia = "industrious".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 The longer Amelia (3 syllables) builds on the shorter Rosie, giving the name forward momentum.

 Rosie Katherine